-STEP 2: Vocabulary Pre-teach the boldface terms in the Background Essay.
-Our feeling about vocabulary is that some pre-teaching is good but keep the word list short.
+STEP 2: Vocabulary Pre-teach the boldfaced terms in the Background Essay.
+Our approach to vocabulary is that some pre-teaching is useful but keep the word list short.
+Encourage students to use context clues to discover meaning.

 STEP 3: Read Aloud We suggest that you read the Background Essay aloud.
-It is good for students, even strong readers, to hear the words as they see them.
+It is helpful for students, even strong readers, to hear the words as they see them.
 For many, it is important to hear the cadence of the language, and to experience pauses and emphasis.

 STEP 4: Summary Exercise-Using Headings As you read the Background Essay, ask students to circle the headings for each section of text.
-After finishing the essay, have students work in pairs, using information from the essay to verbally answer the questions posed by the three headings:
+After finishing the Essay, have students work in pairs, using information from the Essay to verbally answer the questions posed by the three headings:

-- · What happened?
+- What happened?

 - How did people react?

 - Where are 9/11 memorials?